flipp-oss/deimos/README.md

 # Testing

-Deimos comes with a test helper class which sets the various backends to mock versions, and provides useful methods for testing consumers.
+Deimos comes with a test helper class which provides useful methods for testing consumers.

 In `spec_helper.rb`:
 ```ruby